You can contact our Ohio Federal Research Network team by dropping us a message via our website’s contact page, or by calling us at +1 (937) 705-1000.

 - Project Teams are encouraged to investigate and utilize existing academic and State programs currently in operation.

-See Section 3.2.14.2 Resumes.
-“Full length resumes referenced in sections 3.2.10 and 3.2.12 should be abbreviated (maximum 5 pages) and submitted as an appendix.”
+See Appendix 3 Section G.1 Resumes.
+“Full length resumes referenced in sections A.10 and A.12 should be abbreviated (maximum 5 pages) and submitted as an appendix.”
 Items in the appendices do not count towards the page limit.
-There is a checklist that may be helpful regarding page counts, etc. https://ohiofrn.org/sites/ofrn/files/attachments/cms_blog/ofrn_round_6_opportunity_announcement_submission_checklist.pdf

 - Use this direct link https://www.ohiofrn.org/faq

-You do not need to attach the communications with Federal Sponsor as the record.
+You do not need to attach the communications with Federal Collorbator as the record.
 Providing their name, title, department, agency, phone and email on the cover page of the proposal (item #3 Government POC) is sufficient.
-In sections 3.2.6 (Identification and significance of the Problem or Opportunity) and 3.2.8 (Federal Partner Applications) you have the opportunity to provide information about the Federal Partner contact and identified needs as appropriate for the section.
+In Appendix 3A Technical Proposal Template, sections A.5 (Identification and significance of the Problem or Opportunity) and A.8 (Federal Partner Applications) you have the opportunity to provide information about the Federal Partner contact and identified needs as appropriate for the section.

 Question: The Cover Page template is requesting a section of “Funding requested by calendar year.”
 Since this is expected to start September/October, this would run 3 calendar years.
 Unless I am missing something this is the only item that I found noting the budget needs to be separated out by calendar year.
 Is this correct?